Built for your success

 Does Choate hire first-year law students?

-We hire first-year students through our 1L Diversity Fellowship.
+We hire first-year students through our 1L Diversity and Experienced Hire Fellowships.
 The application period opens on December 1, 2019 and closes on January 15, 2020.
 We encourage interested candidates to apply early, as the review process is rolling.
-You may find more information about the Fellowship here.
+You may find more information about the Fellowships here.

 What if my question isn't answered here?

 If you have a question that isn't answered on our website, or if you'd like to learn more about careers at Choate, you can contact Mary DiMaggio, Manager of Law School Recruiting at email@example.com